urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

   <img src="https://github.com/urvishvasani/HW_2_3_Game_of_Life/blob/master/data/familiarity_with_languages.PNG">
 </p>

-The above graph showcases the debuggers' familiarity with the three languages.
+The graph shown above showcases the participants' familiarity with the three languages.
    - Among the three, Kotlin was the most used previously(3) followed by Julia(2).
    - No one had any prior experience with Haskell.
-   - It can be argued that since majority of the debuggers had little or no experience with the 3 languages, this experiment accurately compares debugging and understanding code in 3 alien languages which are fundamentally different.
+   - It can be argued that since majority of the participants had little or no experience with the 3 languages, this experiment accurately compares debugging and understanding code in 3 alien languages which are fundamentally different.

 ### Kotlin
 #### Helpfulness of compilation error message (1 being very helpful and 5 being not helpful at all)